 Marmoset wasting disease is a devastating problem found among marmosets and perhaps tamarinds, as well.
 Symptoms may include weight loss in spite of a voracious appetite, emaciation, muscular weakness, disorders of coordination progressing to paralysis of the hindquarters, chronic non-responsive diarrhea, lethargy, rough hair coat, and hair loss on the tail.
-The disease may spread through a colony causing devastating losses.
-Up to now, many causes have been suspected, including a virus, bacteria, autoimmune disease, disease similar to Crohn's disease in humans, nutritional deficiencies or excesses, or parasites.
+The disease may spread from one marmoset to another.

-Diagnosis of pancreatic duct worms in a live marmoset can be difficult.
-Worm eggs containing fully developed larvae are only sporadically detected in the feces in clinically ill marmosets.
-Eggs are only excreted very infrequently and at irregular intervals.
-It may be necessary to perform three separate tests on the feces to try and identify these parasites: fecal flotation, fecal smear and tests for larvae in the feces, and even then, these tests may need to be performed repeatedly to identify the worm eggs.
+Tests show a type of parasite worm called Trichospirura leptostoma, in the pancreas of marmosets.
+The worms are transmitted to marmosets when they catch and eat cockroaches.
+Diagnosis in a living marmoset can be very difficult.
+It may be necessary to perform three separate tests on the feces to try and identify these parasites: fecal flotation, fecal smear and tests for larvae in the feces, and even then, these tests may need to be performed repeatedly to identify the worm.

 Although researches are still debating the cause of Wasting Disease, I firmly believe that the cause is the pancreatic duct worm, T. leptostoma.
 Treatment may be difficult, and as more information is available, I will update our readers.
 Control of cockroaches and other insects is extremely important for owners of Callitrichids (marmosets and tamarinds).
 I do have scientific papers that I have read that do indicate that this parasite is also found in tamarinds.